Fault-tolerant resource estimate for quantum chemical simulations: Case study on Li-ion battery electrolyte molecules: Constant-time PPM details

 \subsection{Compilation and Execution}

-In this section, we explain how the newly introduced PPM can be used in practice to compile a quantum algorithm.
+We now explain how the newly introduced PPM can be used in practice to compile a quantum algorithm.
 What we describe below mostly follows from Litinski's observations~\cite{litinski2019game}.
 Suppose we are given a description of a quantum circuit in terms of Clifford and T-gates.
 One can, without loss of generality, rewrite this circuit as a sequence of gates of the following form:

 where $P$ is a Pauli operator, followed by Cliffords and single-qubit measurements.
 Instead of applying the Cliffords directly, one can simply replace the single-qubit measurements by PPMs.
 Moreover, Litinski showed that a gate in Eq.~\eqref{eq:gate_ppr} can be implemented by consuming a single $|T\rangle$ state and a PPM, followed by a Clifford correction.
 Therefore, an arbitrary quantum computation can be expressed as a sequence of PPMs on $|T\rangle$ states and a data block, followed by a Clifford correction.